qexat/garnet/README.md

  * **Writing** an undefined pointer may do anything, ie by smashing the stack.
 If correctly executing a program requires assuming an un-smashed stack, well, that's tricky.
+ * Reading a pointer pointing to mmapped I/O may similarly do anything.
+   A notable recent experience was when reading a value from memory was *required* to acknowledge an interrupt.

 Todo list of other common sources of UB in C, from <https://stackoverflow.com/questions/367633/what-are-all-the-common-undefined-behaviours-that-a-c-programmer-should-know-a>: